MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows with AutoPilot.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 ```

-6. When prompted, type **Y**, and then press Enter.

-7. At the Windows PowerShell command-line prompt, type the following cmdlet, and then press **Enter**:
+6. At the Windows PowerShell command-line prompt, type the following cmdlet, and then press **Enter**:

 ```powershell
 Get-WindowsAutoPilotInfo.ps1 -OutputFile C:\Computer.csv
 ```

-8. At the Windows PowerShell command-line prompt, type the following command, press **Enter**, and then review the file content:
+7. At the Windows PowerShell command-line prompt, type the following command, press **Enter**, and then review the file content:

 ```cmd
 type C:\Computer.csv
 ```

-9. Close **Windows Terminal**.
+8. Close **Windows Terminal**.

 ### Task 3: Work with a Windows Autopilot deployment profile